2.1 Children and Young People

 It is useful to have the information at hand when making the referral but there must not be a delay if some of the information is not available; the child's safety must be the priority.

 If the referral is made directly to the Police or the Emergency Duty Services, the same information must be given as it will enable the Police/Emergency Services to assess the risks and determine what action to take in the child's interest.

 The Police and Children's Social Care Services have a duty to liaise with each other promptly and work together in all cases involving children who are suffering, or likely to suffer, Significant Harm.

-The information the duty worker at Children's Social Care Services, Emergency Duty Services or the Police Officer should provide the referrer with:
+The referrer should be provided with the following information by the Duty worker from the Children's Social Care Services, the Emergency Duty Services or the Police:

 - Their name and contact numbers;